Male Infertility After Prostate Cancer Treatment

 Although this disease is often treatable, prostate cancer treatment side effects include a high rate of male infertility cases.

-We expect similar results in severe instances of benign prostate hyperplasia
+Similar results are expected in severe cases of benign prostate hyperplasia.

 Regularly visit your doctor and discuss your risks.